guidita3/Lift---Drag-Workflow/README.md

 Lift---Drag-Workflow
 ====================

-Project of the module of Small Scale Parallel Computing
+Project of the module of Applications in High End Computing